Mawadda-Kadi/altliebe/TESTING.md

 # Bugs

 ## Fixed Bugs
+Here are the main issues I have encountered:

 **Issue**: Carousel not displaying properly.
 ### Fix
 1. Ensured the carousel's container had a defined width and height.
 2. Verified that the carousel's images or items were correctly referenced in the HTML.